michaelg11/Getting-and-Cleaning-Data/CodeBook.md

 Code Book
 This code book summarizes the resulting data fields in TidyData.txt.

-Identifiers
+## Identifiers

-subject - The ID of the test subject
+* 'subject' - The ID of the test subject

 Activity - The type of activity performed when the corresponding measurements were taken